This Can't Be Happening at Macdonald Hall: Plot summary

-The two main characters, Bruno Walton and Melvin “Boots” O'Neal, are small-time troublemakers who share a room at the Macdonald Hall boarding school some miles north of Toronto, circa 1980.
+The two main characters, Bruno Walton and Melvin “Boots” O'Neal, are small-time troublemakers who share a room at the Macdonald Hall boarding school east of Toronto, just off Highway 48.
+Circa 1980.
 Across the road is a girls' boarding school, Miss Scrimmage's Finishing School For Young Ladies.
 Best friends, they play mischievous pranks on the school, faculty and other students.
 They are constantly under the watch of Headmaster William Sturgeon, nicknamed “The Fish” due to his surname but also due to the trademark stern, fishy-like stare he uses on his students whenever he disapproves of them.

-Following the abduction of an overweight cat mascot of a rival hockey team (in an attempt to demoralize them), Sturgeon forbids them from seeing each other and separates them.
+Following the abduction of an overweight cat mascot of a rival hockey team (in an attempt to demoralize them) and swapping the school's Canadian flag for the flag of Malbonia, Sturgeon forbids them from seeing each other and separates them.
 Bruno moves in with the school genius, Elmer Drimsdale, while Boots is placed with wealthy hypochondriac George Wexford-Smith III.
 The two can't stand their new roommates and decide to meet at a cannon at night to discuss ways of getting back into their old room together.

 The two prominent ideas they have, including having both Elmer and George complain to the headmaster to get them to move elsewhere, and then framing their roommates to have themselves moved away from them, get them into more trouble.

 Eventually they come up with the idea to study hard to get into the Honor Roll to show they're capable and should be able to move back in together as a reward, but the plan backfires after Sturgeon attributes the boys' resulting high marks as the result of their separation.
 In desperation they meet again, but en route to the cannon, they spot an entangled hot air balloon stuck in a tree and find a boy stuck up there.
-They rescue the boy (named Francisco) using a volleyball net and take him to Sturgeon, who realizes he's the son of an important ambassador from Ottawa who got lost in a balloon during the day.
+They rescue the boy named Francisco using a volleyball net and take him to Sturgeon, who realizes he's the son of an important ambassador from Ottawa who got lost in a balloon during the day.
 They are then interrupted by Elmer Drimsdale, who witnessed the balloon in his telescope and had concluded it was a UFO.
 He causes a massive disturbance between both schools.

 The next morning, the Ambassador arrives at the school to retrieve his lost son and honor the people responsible for rescuing him – Bruno, Boots, and Elmer, who receive medals from the RCMP, the Ontario Provincial Police, and the Ambassador, who is ironically representing the country of Malbonia, the country of which flag Bruno and Boots had used in a prank earlier in the novel.
 For Macdonald Hall to honour them, Elmer receives a new telescope and Bruno and Boots get their wish – to share a room again.